-Congrats to all you mommas and poppas to be out there!
+Congrats to all you moms and dads to be out there!
 It’s definitely an exciting time but it’s not always easy being a mom in waiting with its physical constraints.
 Not to mention how nerve racking it can be for first-time parents.
 The Busy Bee Fitness Experts get a lot of questions about the safety of strength training and what types of training to do during pregnancy.
-We believe it’s vitally important for women to be active in strength and cardio training during pregnancy.
+We believe it’s vitally important for women to be active in strength, cardio, and flexibility training during pregnancy.

 Women who gain and keep excessive weight during pregnancy can also pass it along to their newborn babies.
-Those who remain active experience fewer aches and are less likely to a need a Cesarean or have poor bladder control, according to doctors.
+Those who remain active experience fewer aches and are less likely to a need a Cesarean or have poor bladder control, according to consensus among obstetricians.

 The benefits of prenatal fitness weight loss and being active during pregnancy don’t just end there.
-Strength training increases your metabolism and will help with weight loss after your pregnancy.
+Strength training increases your metabolism and will help with weight loss after your pregnancy is over.
 The more muscle you put on, the more calories you burn while sedentary.
 Pelvic floor and core training exercises can also greatly reduce or eliminate pelvic floor dysfunction and the pain associated with it.

 Other benefits include:

 May help prevent or treat symptoms of gestational diabetes.
-A recent study shows it may lower the risk by 27%.
+A recent study shows it may lower the risk by 27 percent.

-Your labor may be shorter than average – approx 30% in one study.
-A landmark study showed that among well conditioned women who delivered vaginally, those who had continued training throughout their pregnancy experienced active labor for 4 hours and 24 minutes.
+Your labor may be shorter than average – approx 30 percent according to one study.
+A landmark study showed that among well-conditioned women who delivered vaginally, those who had continued training throughout their pregnancy experienced active labor for 4 hours and 24 minutes.
 This compared with 6 hours and 22 minutes for those who were sedentary.
 Over 2 hours less – obviously of major significance when in active labor.

-Help prevent back pain.
-Two-thirds of women during pregnancy experience back pain.
-Core training will also help with posture and may help prevent diastasis recti (a separation of the abdominal muscles at birth).
+Helps to prevent back pain.
+Nearly two-thirds of women during pregnancy experience back pain.
+Core training will also help with posture and may help prevent diastasis recti (separation of abdominal muscles), a rather painful condition.

 We do our best to make it as easy as possible for busy moms to be to stay active.
 In-home personal training is a great option, especially in the later stages of pregnancy when going to the gym isn’t always convenient.
-Try two sessions with a Busy Bee Fitness Expert prenatal personal trainer for only $90!
+Try two sessions with a Busy Bee Fitness Expert prenatal personal trainer Toronto for only $90!
 Take a look at our rates page for more information on personal training packages.
 Also, feel free to contact us for an assessment.
 Personal training areas include Toronto, personal trainer Mississauga, and personal trainer Etobicoke.